 Goal: Fellows gain specialized skills working with individuals who are experiencing problems related to their use of alcohol and other drugs.

 Service Experiences: Fellows will work as part of our DAY (Drugs, Alcohol, and You) Team.
-The Fellow’s clinical hours may be divided between facilitation of psycho-educational workshops, national best practice programs such as BASICS (Brief Alcohol Screening and Intervention for College Students), individual therapy with a focus on Motivational Interviewing, harm reduction groups, and participation in the Open to Change (OTC) multidisciplinary treatment team.
-OTC is an innovative program, designed for working with students who are in need of substance use treatment and includes two tracks.
-Track A is a shorter amount of time and less intensive.
-Track B includes multiple phases and an aftercare component.
-The Fellow may have the unique opportunity to participate in all aspects of this multidisciplinary program, which uses a combination of sanctions and incentives to encourage positive change, while providing individualized treatment, psychoeducation, and compliance monitoring.
-Approximately 75-85% of students in the DAY Program are typically mandated through the university conduct system; however, the Fellow will also work with a growing voluntary population of students whose goals are abstinence or decreased use.
+Fellow’s clinical hours will be divided between individual therapy, groups, facilitation of psycho-educational workshops, national best practice programs such as BASICS (Brief Alcohol Screening and Intervention for College Students), and participation in the Open to Change (OTC) multidisciplinary treatment team.
+OTC is an innovative program, designed for working with students who are in need of substance use treatment.
+The program offers weekly individual therapy, group, academic support, and access to psychiatric services.
+The fellow will have the unique opportunity to participate in all aspects of this multidisciplinary program, which uses a combination of sanctions and incentives to encourage positive change while providing individualized treatment, psychoeducation, and compliance monitoring.
+In the past, more than half of DAY Programs students were mandated to treatment, but the demand for services for voluntary clients continues to rise.

 Focus 3 – Cultural Competence: